I've tackle the reflection for this project in a problem-solution approach as this is helping me to process my thoughts and actions.

 - red + blue = Barcelona Football Club

 I am not a fan of Barça F.C but In the colour workshop with Victoria and Frances, I worked pairs of colours and my preferred one was red and blue.
 How can I develop red and blue further?
-I collaged hands and feet shapes on Javier's body.
+I collaged hands and feet shapes in these colour on Javier's body.

 Today, when discussing the "maturity" of the colour palette that I am using, the following question was raised: why donʼt you wear bright colours?
 My relationship with colour is complicated because I used to wear bright colours when I had a dark and depressing mind.
 Now that I have my mind under control, with a bit of OCD developed, I just dress in black.
 I think that if my "colourful self" sees more colours on my body, it gets anxious.
 By wearing black I keep my mind relaxed and under control.
 On the other hand, I think that for most adults the relationship with dark or "sophisticated" colours is different.
 For instance, when studying Business, I was told to wear dark suits when delivering speeches as that is "the professional etiquette".
 For this reason, I think most adults just follow standardised social rules.
 Another answer to "why don't you wear bright colours" can be what CSM short-course tutor Ian Scott Kettle replied to me few years ago; I was really curious about why he never wears his brand and Ian said: "there are different types of designers: the ones that are behind the brand, the ones aligned to the brand and the ones in front of the brand (the ones that represent the image of the brand in its most flamboyant way) and I am behind the brand".
 I would never have thought to get to this point but like Ian, I donʼt want to be “in front” of my designs all the time because sometimes I can be inspired by peopleʼs personalities and not just for what I like myself.
 I used to follow an unique style in the beginning of my twenties but with the past of the time I have learnt to be more tolerant and open-minded, what led me to embrace a wide range of aesthetics, being able now to find attractiveness in opposites such minimalism and extravaganza.

-Then, I added yellow and remove green and I set the colours within tulle and paper under the heat press.
+How can I use the heat press with colours?
+I added yellow and remove green and I set the colours within tulle and paper under the heat press.
+I don't like the result because of the other colour created by blending.

 How can I make my textile swatches more interesting?
-Today I combined hard with soft elements and also added hard elements to other textile swatches.
+I think I can combine hard with soft elements and also add hard elements to other textile swatches.
 It is complicated for me to manipulate hard elements and sometimes I prefer to manipulate soft elements first and add the hard ones afterwards.
-I get the impression that the combination makes the samples more interesting because each material gives a different feeling and consequently, more feelings are given to the swatch.
-I used the blue plastic tube from a jumping rope and and interlace it with tulle.
-I cut out a weaving swatch and I added hard beads:
+I get the impression that the hard-soft combination makes the samples more interesting because each material gives a different feeling and consequently, more feelings are given to the swatch.

 Today I am going to take action of yesterday's feedback.
 I told Patricia Williams that I was thinking about making as final outcome something for the hands or the feet.
 She told me that I was focusing more on feet than hands, and that I needed to think about how to bring the feet into 3D.